-If you attend a loud rock concert the night before your hearing test, it’s going to skew the outcome.
+If you attend a loud rock concert the night before your hearing aid discovery test, it’s going to skew the outcome.
 The results will be similarly skewed if you attend an airshow the day of your test.
 You can see where we’re going with this: you want to protect your ears from loud noises before your hearing assessment.
 This will help ensure your results are accurate and reveal your current hearing health.

 5. Talk to your insurance ahead of time